 6. Crucifixion detailed

 But it didn’t take long for the crowds to turn against Jesus.
 They mocked him viciously as soldiers arrested, whipped, and nailed him to rough planks of wood.
 Though severely beaten and crucified, not one of his bones were broken.
 And after his death, the soldiers ripped his cloak apart to gamble for its pieces (John 19:33-36 and John 19:24).
 It’s striking how clearly these details of Jesus’ death are foretold in Psalm 22:16-18: "Dogs surround me, a pack of villains encircles me; they pierce my hands and my feet.
 All my bones are on display; people stare and gloat over me.
 They divide my clothes among them and cast lots for my garment."

 Many Christians say Isaiah 53 is the clearest prophecy of Jesus’ death.
 This excerpt even expresses the Christian belief that the messiah died to pay for the consequences of our wrongdoing, so that we could make peace with God and receive his complete forgiveness.

 "But he was pierced for our transgressions, he was crushed for our iniquities; the punishment that brought us peace was on him, and by his wounds we are healed.
 We all, like sheep, have gone astray, each of us has turned to our own way; and the LORD has laid on him the iniquity of us all" (Isaiah 53:5-6).

 Is this mere coincidence?

-Jesus is alive and real today, inviting you to experience true forgiveness and peace through Him.
+Jesus is alive and real today, inviting you to experience true forgiveness, cleansing, and peace through him.
 If you want to experience that, just take these steps:

 - Tell God you are sorry for your sins — that you are tired of making yourself the focus of your choices rathen than following his will.